Whether it’s spring, summer, fall or winter, discover how to get the best rest any time of year with these expert tips

 “As the seasons change, we may need to modify our routines,” Dr. Brown notes, “particularly when it gets dark earlier in the day.
 We should still aim for a consistent bedtime and wake time.
 It would help if you aimed for a routine consisting of two to three relaxing activities heading in the bedroom direction.”

-She also recommends investing in black-out shades to help reduce outside excessive light and allocating enough time to wind down after a summer day.
+She also recommends investing in black-out shades to help reduce outside excessive light and allocating enough time to wind down at the end of the day.
 A warm bath as part of your routine is helpful to help you relax.
 Hint – a bath will also help your body cool down in time for bed.
 And avoid electronics close to bedtime as this disrupts melatonin production.

 Ideally, you should also invest in bedding that will help regulate your temperature during sleep, not too hot or too cold.
 Try to choose sheets, pillowcases, blankets and duvets made of breathable and comfortable materials, like cotton or linen, which are conducive to sleep.
 Conversely, when a bedroom temperature is too cold, it will cause discomfort and affect the quality of your sleep.
 Most sleep experts peg the ideal bedroom temperature at 65 F (18C), but depending on your individual preferences, it may vary a degree or two.